-Approval of the Amendment and reapproval of the material terms of the performance goals under the Omnibus Plan require the affirmative vote of a majority of the voting power of the shares of Common Stock, Series F Preferred Stock and Series G Preferred Stock, voting together as a single class, present at the meeting in person or by proxy and entitled to vote on this proposal.
+Approval of the Amendment requires the affirmative vote of a majority of the voting power of the shares of Common Stock and Series G Preferred Stock, voting together as a single class, present at the meeting in person or by proxy and entitled to vote on this proposal.

-The Board of Directors unanimously recommends a vote FOR approval of the Amendment and reapproval of the material terms of the performance goals under the Omnibus Plan.
+The Board of Directors unanimously recommends a vote FOR approval of the Amendment to the Omnibus Plan.